 Any therapeutic method that involves cleansing (colonic irrigation, for example) will release toxins.
-Resulting adverse reactions are transient, lasting one to three days.
+The resulting adverse reactions are transient, lasting one to three days.
 Those that last longer are rare.
 The symptoms are mild and do not happen to everyone.
-Patient reaction depends on the condition of their energy systems, their sensitivity to energy, and the type of release they need.
+The patient reaction depends on the condition of their energy systems, their sensitivity to energy, and the type of release they need.

 Past-life regression therapist Irina Nola explains that increased hunger, craving for coffee, and coldness in the extremities indicate a miasmatic (underlying ancestral issues) or karmic (behavioral pattern) event.
 The coldness and hunger pangs signify past trauma or desire for an unresolved outcome.

 Reiki attunement targets whatever should be healed first.
 Part of its side effects is the desire to ease the pain with comfort food or drink.
 Caffeine and other addictive substances, like drugs and alcohol, numb the effects of miasma.
 People use them to suppress thinking about a hurtful past, such as a debilitating disease or psychological trauma.
 Unfortunately, these substances interfere with healing.